dea980/python_review/README.md

-# python_review
+# python_practice_project

-This repository is for reviewing the python
+# this is Python practice for basic usage.